 Eco Energy International, LLC

-- Alcohols (Methanol, Ethanol, Crude Ethanol, E95, Ethylene Glycol, Glycerol (byproduct from bio-diesel plant))
+- Alcohols: Methanol, Ethanol, Crude Ethanol, E95, Ethylene Glycol, Glycerol (byproduct from bio-diesel plant)

 When applying our technologies to Municipal Solid Wastes, we produce renewable hydrogen from the biogenic (organic) materials that can be dissolved in our caustic solution and syngas from the balance of materials.
-This means that these materials are not landfilled and producing harmful landfill gas.
+This means that these materials are not landfilled and producing harmful greenhouse gases.
 Metals and glass are separated and recycled.
 The net result is a Total Recovery Facility (TRF) that produces renewable energy while significantly reducing the carbon footprint and reducing dependence on landfills, all at a profit.

-Energy Technologies, Inc. is an Ohio company producing critical power products for the defense, industrial and petrochemical industries that has an additional (20) US and International patents covering hydrogen production technologies for the low cost direct conversion of multiple feedstocks into pure hydrogen without producing greenhouse gas as a by-product.
+Energy Technologies, Inc. (ETI) is an Ohio company producing critical power products for the defense, industrial and petrochemical industries that has an additional (25) US and International patents covering hydrogen production technologies for the low cost direct conversion of multiple feedstocks into pure hydrogen without producing greenhouse gas as a by-product.